 I assume the student knows the basic elements of the two courses Economic Analysis and Mathematics.
 I do not assume the student knows Game Theory.
 But if s/he has done Game Theory when doing Economic Analysis, then s/he may want to go over the Nash Equilibrium and the Subgame Perfect Nash Equilibrium.
-I want the student to know all the topics in the syllabus, and to be able to use the models and the techniques s/he has studied during my course to describe an industry.
-Given a model in reduced form, I want the student to know from which oligopoly model it might result.
+I want the student to understand all the topics in the syllabus, and to be able to use the models and the techniques s/he has studied during my course to describe an industry.
+Given a model in reduced form, I want the student to understand from which oligopoly model it might result.
 I want the student to be able to use the comparative statics of these models to make predictions.
 To judge the student I will make an oral examination.
 I will ask no less than three general questions, that is questions about topics or subtopics of the syllabus.
 For instance: Stackelberg equilibrium, tacit collusion with imperfect monitoring, and so on.
 I want the student to discuss the topic in a clear, competent, and formally rigorous way.
 I do not require the student to write down the entire model or to go through computations, but I want the student to explain rigorously the fundamental steps and to interpret the results.
 I will also ask specific questions, that is questions about the fundamental points underlying the results.
 For instance: what is the relation between the stability and the comparative statics of the Cournot equilibrium?
 Why does a Stackelberg leader that produces a stratecic substitute produce more than when it best replies to its opponent?
 If the student discusses even only one general topic in a satisfactory way, s/he gets from 18 to 22.
 As s/he discusses more topics s/he gets a larger mark.
 If the student cannot explain a single point about every general topic, then s/he will not pass the exam.
 The course is an introduction to industrial organization that follows Tirole's book and some more recent contributions.
 It focuses on oligopoly pricing, but it also deals with other topics like durable good monopoly and vertical relations.
 I will give 15 classes, of two hours each, and three exercise sessions, of three hours each.
-[1] Aghion, P., &amp; Bolton, P. (1987).
-Contracts as a Barrier to Entry.
-The American economic review, 388-401.
-[2] Farrell, J., &amp; Shapiro, C. (1990).
+Materiale distribuito a lezione + Farrell, J., &amp; Shapiro, C. (1990).
 Horizontal mergers: an equilibrium analysis.
-The Amer-ican Economic Review, 107-126.
-[3] Fudenberg, D., &amp; Tirole, J. (1991).
+The American Economic Review, 107-126.
+Fudenberg, D., &amp; Tirole, J. (1991).
 Game theory.
 1991.
 Cambridge, Massachusetts, 393.
-[4] Mankiw, N. G., &amp; Whinston, M. D. (1986).
+Mankiw, N. G., &amp; Whinston, M. D. (1986).
 Free entry and social inefficiency.
 The RAND Journal of Economics, 48-58.
-[5] Salant, S. W., Switzer, S., &amp; Reynolds, R. J. (1983).
-Losses from horizontal merger: the affects of an exogenous change in industry structure on Cournot-Nash equilibrium.
+Mas-Colell, A., Whinston, M. D., &amp; Green, J. R. (1995).
+Microeconomic theory (Vol. 1).
+New York: Oxford University press.
+Salant, S. W., Switzer, S., &amp; Reynolds, R. J. (1983).
+Losses from horizontal merger: the effects of an exogenous change in industry structure on Cournot- Nash equilibrium.
 The Quarterly Journal of Economics, 185-199.
-[6] Tirole, J. (1988).
+Sundaram, R. K. (1996).
+A first course in optimization theory.
+Cambridge University press.
+Tirole, J. (1988).
 The theory of industrial organization.
 MIT press.
-[7] Varian, H. R. (1992).
+Varian, H. R. (1992).
 Microeconomic analysis.
-[8] Vives, X. (2001).
+Vives, X. (2001).
 Oligopoly pricing: old ideas and new tools.
 MIT press.
-[9] Whinston, M. D. (1990).
+Whinston, M. D. (1990).
 Tying, Foreclosure, and Exclusion.
 The American Economic Review, 837-859.
+Whinston, M. D. (2008).
+Lectures on antitrust economics.
+MIT Press Books.